-1 year - 2 weeks 5 years - 3 weeks 12 years - 4 weeks 18 years - 5 weeks
+1 year 2 weeks 5 years 3 weeks 12 years 4 weeks

+18 years 5 weeks

 - (b) Vacation leave will be accounted for on an employee anniversary basis.
 No vacation leave will be granted during a probationary period, but the time accumulated during the probationary period will be credited retroactively to the employee's total service time.
-After probation, a new employee may request to take vacation based on current accruals available. - (c) An employee may carry forward into the next year, based on the employee's anniversary date, the same number of weeks that are accumulated as vacation leave based on the employee's longevity.
-Any vacation above the carry over limit will be lost, provided that when an employee was unable to use vacation time for reasons beyond the employee's control the town manager may allow the employee to carry over additional vacation time. - (d) Upon separation from the Town, employees are eligible to receive payment for all earned vacation leave, except for the current year which will be calculated at a pro-rated basis based on the time actually worked (after satisfactorily completing the probationary period).
-For example, if the employee's hire date anniversary falls on January 1st of the current year, and the employee leaves the organization on February 1st of the current year, they will be paid for the vacation time accrued during that one-month period.
-This is because vacation accrual is based on actual time worked, not the full year, and is not front-loaded.
-Earned vacation accruals from previous years will be paid out in full to employees in good standing at the time of separation or to their beneficiary upon their death. - (e) While efforts will be made to approve vacation in line with an employee's request, approval is not guaranteed and is within the supervising department head's or town manager's discretion based on the operational needs of the town. - (f) In computing service time for vacation leave, official leave of absence or absence from duty for which sick leave is paid shall not constitute a break in the employee's service record.
+After probation, a new employee may take one week of vacation charged against the two weeks for one year's service. - (c) An employee may carry forward into the next year, based on the employee's anniversary date, the same number of weeks that are accumulated as vacation leave based on the employee's longevity.
+Any vacation above the carry over limit will be lost, provided that when an employee was unable to use vacation time for reasons beyond the employee's control the town manager may allow the employee to carry over additional vacation time. - (d) Accrued vacation leave shall be paid to employees in good standing upon separation of service or to their beneficiary to estate upon their death. - (e) While efforts will be made to approve vacation in line with an employee's request, approval is not guaranteed and is within the supervising department head's or town manager's discretion based on the operational needs of the town. - (f) In computing service time for vacation leave, official leave of absence or absence from duty for which sick leave is paid shall not constitute a break in the employee's service record.
 Employees working and supervising special shifts or hours shall be subject to the same standards that apply to the employees, which they supervise, at the discretion of the town manager. - (g) Accrual limit.
+Notwithstanding anything in these rules to the contrary, effective July 1, 2003, additional vacation leave shall not accrue on an employee's anniversary date if, at that date, the employee has unused vacation leave which is twice the amount of additional leave that would have accrued, on that date not including the additional amount due the employee on the anniversary date.
+The accrual of additional vacation shall be deferred until the employee's unused vacation balance accrual is below the above mentioned limit, said limit to include the deferred vacation time that would have been awarded on the anniversary date.
 The maximum amount of vacation leave that can be accrued by an employee will be capped at 2.5 times their annual leave allowance on a rolling basis.
 Rollover: Any unused vacation time will roll over to the next year, but will count towards the accrual cap.